mthorley/k8s-gitops/setup/zigbee2mqtt/README.md

 From https://electrolama.com/radio-docs/flash-cc-bsl/.

-Basically hold down small button on zzh stick before placing in usb socket.
+Basically hold down small button on zzh stick before placing in usb socket and release once in the socket.

 ## Verify port on Mac